 This was my third visit to Tasmania and this time the target destination was the evocatively named “Western Wilderness”.

 Following the Lyell Highway that leads from Derwent Bridge and Lake St Clair up and around the National Park, the first stop was the Franklin Nature Walk.

-It’s a mere 25 minute circuit but the forest is a wonder of mossiness and as the path dips down to the river the softly shining rocks, limpid pools and lacey undergrowth are really magical.
+It’s a mere 25 minute circuit but the forest takes mossiness to a new level and as the path dips down to the river the softly shining rocks, limpid pools and lacy undergrowth are really magical.

 Donaghy’s Lookout in the Franklin Gordon Wild Rivers National Park is designated one of Tasmania’s “60 Great Short Walks” and at 40 minutes return reveals the sort of magnificent Tasmania landscape I have long dreamed of seeing.